ossner/Learning-to-Look-Closer/readme.md

 # Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation

-This is the official implementation for our ISBI 2026 submission.
+This is the official implementation of our ISBI 2026 submission.
+The preprint is available [here](https://arxiv.org/abs/2511.17146).

 ## Abstract